Kagami/ffmpeg.js/README.md

 ### MP4 build

 This build uses GPL version of FFmpeg and thus available under GPL 2.0.
-It also includes patent encumbered H.264 and MP3 encoders.
+It also includes patent encumbered H.264, AAC and MP3 encoders.
 Make sure to contact lawyer before using it in your country.

 Included libraries:
 * x264 [licensed under GPL](https://git.videolan.org/?p=x264.git;a=blob;f=COPYING;h=d60c31a97a544b53039088d14fe9114583c0efc3;hb=HEAD).